Four Seasons Hotel New York

 Four Seasons Hotel New York is a luxury hotel in Midtown Manhattan, New York City, that opened in 1993.
 The hotel is owned by Ty Warner Hotels and Resorts, L.L.C. and operated by Four Seasons Hotels and Resorts.
 It was closed temporarily in 2020.
+It reopened on November 15, 2024, with a portion of its rooms available, and all rooms available in 2025.

 Prior to the hotel's closing, the Ty Warner Penthouse Suite was frequently listed among the world's most expensive hotel suites.